MohammadHosseinYaghubi/MuseumGarden/README.md

 - **Professional Text Editor**: Integrated advanced text editor for editing and formatting uploaded content with ease.
 - **Homepage Slider**: The homepage is equipped with a dynamic slider to showcase featured images and content.
 - **Slider Management in Admin Panel**: Admins can easily manage and update slider images directly from the admin panel.
+- **Using honeypot and admin_honeypot to enhance the security of the admin page and login page of the website.

 This website aims to provide a comprehensive platform for managing the museum's operations, engaging with visitors, and showcasing the rich cultural and historical heritage of the Ferdows Garden Museum.